 Application: Please email the following items to Jillian Ditner, Program Coordinator at email@example.com.

 - Letter of interest stating why the Bartels Science Illustration program is of interest to you, what you hope to gain from it professionally, and what you hope to be able to contribute to the Cornell Lab.
 Describe any notable interests or skills that you would bring to this opportunity.

 - Your resume or CV.

 - Digital files of five or six samples of your work that you feel best reflect your skills in scientific illustration.
-It is essential to include works that depict birds.
-Emailed files must be no greater than 25 MB (total attachment size email) to pass through Cornell email filters, so please compress files or send multiple email messages with individual files.
+It is essential to include works that depict birds, preference will be given to applicants whose portfolios accurately depict birds, regardless of artistic medium or personal style.
+Emailed files must be no greater than 25 MB (total attachment size email) to pass through Cornell email filters, so please either compress files, create a pdf of images, or send multiple email messages with individual files.
 In situations where this file size limit is a real problem, please email to arrange an alternative file transfer method.

 Note: Short-listed finalists selected for interviews will be asked to provide two letters of recommendation from faculty members, colleagues, or clients familiar with your work.
 There is no need to have letters forwarded at the time of application.

 Please do not mail hard-copy application materials to the Cornell Lab, as we cannot return original artwork.

 Questions: Please direct queries via email to Jillian Ditner, Program Coordinator at firstname.lastname@example.org